svtcli/p3em/README.md

 - run your code without any change
 - process the performance measures with your usual pipeline.

-For further examples look here: (link Tmr project after submoduled.)
+For further examples you may look at the [timer linked above](https://github.com/svtcli/tmr/).

 Not what you are looking for right now?
 Read below to understand and customize `p3em`'s behaviour.